About the Firm

 Mantese Honigman, PC has established a national reputation as a leader in complex business and real estate matters, including shareholder/LLC member disputes, corporate fiduciary litigation, and contract disputes.
 With offices in Michigan, Manhattan, and Missouri, Mantese Honigman, PC wins high-stakes cases across the country.

 We handle all issues affecting closely held businesses and their owners, including compliance with fiduciary duties, protecting trade secrets, litigating contract issues, and drafting employment agreements, buy-sell agreements, and shareholder and operating agreements.
+We also handle cases dealing with public and private pensions, including breach of fiduciary duty, failure to engage in due diligence, failure to diversify and other pension liabilities.
 When the stakes are high, clients across the country call Mantese Honigman, P.C. to handle complex business litigation matters.

 A Team Defined by Excellence